12/17/2024

 April 3: With the guns printed, I started remodeling the deck-tracks, and printed them.
 I made them a thinner, more scale thickness than before.
 I printed them and scraped off the old tracks on the model's access hatches.
 There's more sanding to do to remove the scars of the old tracks, then some finish, before I can glue down the new tracks.

-April 4: That deck hatches were sanded as much as I dared to get the scares of the previous tracks removed, then given a couple of coats of the polyurethane finish the deck was originally done with.
+April 4: The deck hatches were sanded as much as I dared to get the scares of the previous tracks removed, then given a couple of coats of the polyurethane finish the deck was originally done with.
 The 3D printed tracks were primed and painted in Testor's Flat Steel, and CAed to the hatches.
 On the forward hatch, a couple of ends of the track that over hang the hatch were cut off and glued to the deck on the model.

 Previous Page | Top | Next Page